radareorg/radare2/doc/syntax.md

 do {
 	do_something ();
 } while (cond);

+if (a == b) {
+	b = 3;
+}

+if (!ok) return R_FALSE;

+if (!buf) goto err_buf;
 ```

+* In general, don't use goto.
+The goto statement only comes in handy when a
+  function exits from multiple locations and some common work such as cleanup
+  has to be done.
+If there is no cleanup needed then just return directly.

+  Choose label names which say what the goto does or why the goto exists.
+An
+  example of a good name could be "out_buffer:" if the goto frees "buffer".
+  Avoid using GW-BASIC names like "err1:" and "err2:".

 * Use a space after most of the keyword and around operators.